binaryphile/concorde/README.md

 has indentation. `get` strips all matching indentation from the rest of the lines in the string.

-The indentation of a line needs to match precisely, character-for-character, in order to be stripped.
+The indentation of a line needs to match precisely, character for character, in order to be stripped.
 Lines which start with non-matching characters are simply left alone and not altered.

 This behavior works for most needs.
 If you happen to need leading indentation which is not stripped, you can either place no indentation